Perinatal Care Project

 Major Activities :

-- 180 women’s groups conducted 720 meetings on maternal & neonatal health in 3 unions (Charbishnupur, Krishnapur and Aliabad) of Faridpur district under the CLEAN Project funded by Implementation Research Platform, WHO.
-22,632 participants attended the meetings and of them 1997 participants were pregnant women.
+- 180 women’s groups conducted monthly twelve meetings including community meetings on different maternal and neonatal health issues in 3 unions (Charbishnupur, Krishnapur and Aliabad) of Faridpur district under the CLEAN Project funded by Implementation Research Platform (IRP)-WHO.

 - Flip chart, manual and picture cards were developed to conduct meetings of women’s’ groups.
 The experts from DGHS and DGFP, MOH&FW, IPHN, BSMMU, UNICEF, Save the Children and BIRDEM worked on the development of the flipchart.